The SOLE coherent MIMO radar demonstrator

 At the Livorno Port, a network of already installed optical fiber will be exploited for connecting the sensor peripherals to the photonic core.

-A quantitative evaluation of the improvements associated to multistatic imaging, as well as to interferometric applications due to the use of multiple frequency, is complex because of the highly non-linear behavior of the target response and of the processing chain going from the raw data to the final output.
+A quantitative evaluation of the improvements associated to multistatic imaging, as well as to interferometric applications due to the use of multiple frequency, is complex because of the highly non-linear behaviour of the target response and of the processing chain going from the raw data to the final output.
 One of the main objectives of SOLE will therefore be the investigation of the improvements achievable with the different acquisition configurations.